Types of Laptops Explained: 5 Categories and Their Differences

 That’s it.

-If it opens quickly, runs smoothly, and lasts all day, it’s doing exactly what a travel laptop is meant to do..
+If your laptop opens quickly, runs smoothly, and lasts through your workday, it’s doing exactly what a traveler’s laptop is meant to do.

 The Business Laptop (Built for Professional Work)

-If your laptop is a tool you depend on for income, this category matters.
+👉 If your laptop is a tool you depend on for income, choosing the right business laptop matters.

 What Is a Business Laptop?